Previously, we have seen how to create a System Image backup for Windows 10 in following guide:

 7. Then carefully choose the target operating system on next screen.
 This step is crucial, if you’ve multiple operating systems installed on machine.

 8. Now the image restoration wizard opens and Windows automatically select the latest available System Image it created earlier (either manually or automatically).
+See this fix, if Windows doesn’t detect plugged System Image backup.
 If you like to any other system image, choose Select a system image option and then browse for the image located on another hard-drive or network share or USB or DVD.
 Then hit Next button.